Truinto/ONI-Modloader-SimpleMods/src/CustomizeCritter/README.txt

 - print_verbose: During the 'print_all' procedure, it will print the chore_table as well (which isn't needed for normal use).
 - alwaysHungry: Any food intake will have critters stomach set to 50%, causing them to constantly eat.
 - cantStarve: Tame critters cannot starve.
 - eggWildness: Disabled if negativ.
-Otherwise sets wildness on newly hatched eggs to this percentage, regardless of parents (0.0 to 100.0)
+Otherwise increase wildness on newly hatched eggs by this percentage (0.0 to 100.0).
 - babyGrowupTime_inDays: Disabled if 0 or negative.
 Otherwise time for babies to mature into adulthood in days.
 - acceleratedLifecycle: Reduces incubation time and fertility time to almost 0.
 Caution: This is only for testing.
 Critters will multiply exponentially, causing huge lag and crashes after a couple minutes.

 critter_settings: (properties of all critter types, including robots)
 - id: unique id of critter